vojodotco/vozmob/html/sites/all/modules/contrib/README.txt

 jwplayermodule: Play all the attached media to a story.

+l10n_client: Give us that handy little block on the bottom of pages to translate UI strings.

 link: Add a link CCK field type.
 Convenient, but not in use.

 nodequeue: Manages the site homepage featured groups.